Air Fryer Turkey Cutlets with Sweet Potato Fries

 Gluten Free Crab Cake Waffles

-Oh what fun I had making these cute little Crab Cakes!
-Gluten free and cooked on a waffle maker, they are the perfect summer meal.
-Like regular crab cakes, they can be an appetizer or a main course.
+Check out these cute little Crab Cakes!
+Gluten free and cooked on a waffle maker, they are the perfect light meal or appetizer.
+Like regular crab cakes, but more fun. 😉

-It’s so nice to have a new appliance!
-When my waffle iron gave out after many years of service I was excited to get a newer model.
+It’s so nice to have a new kitchen toy!
+When my old waffle iron gave out after many years of service, I was excited to get this newer model.
 It has detachable plates, a game changer when it comes to cleanup!

 I couldn’t wait to try out my new waffle maker, but breakfast wasn’t the first thing on the menu!